 In addition, if you are an educator this app can be projected through a Smartboard, screen and or used for assessment purposes one-on-one.
 Using a 100′s chart has never been easier.

 Go beyond just teaching kids to count with this interactive number grid that allows them to place numbers from 1 to 100 both randomly and using a pattern to improve their counting and skip counting skills.

 We would love to hear from you!
-Let us know how you're using Count To 100! and any suggestions for improvements you may have.
+Let us know how you're using our apps and any suggestions for improvements you may have.
 We look forward to hearing from you!

 Oops!
 Please correct the highlighted fields...